The 20 Best Wildervanck Syndrome Doctors Near Me in Baltimore, MD

 Kennedy Krieger Institute

 Dr. Anna Maria Wilms Floet is an assistant professor of pediatrics at the Johns Hopkins University School of Medicine.
 She practices general pediatrics at the Kennedy Krieger Institute and is associated with the Wendy Klag Center for Autism & Developmental Disabilities.
 Dr. Floet earned her M.D. from Leiden University Medical Center in The Netherlands.
 Dr. Floet is rated as an Experienced provider by MediFind in the treatment of Wildervanck Syndrome.
-Her top areas of expertise are Autism Spectrum Disorder, Delayed Growth, Developmental Dysphasia Familial, and Koolen De Vries Syndrome.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Autism Spectrum Disorder, Delayed Growth, Developmental Dysphasia Familial, and Koolen De Vries Syndrome.
+Dr. Floet is board certified in American Board Of Pediatrics.